igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

   caption="Figure 2.
 A network of interacting deterministic verifiers.
 The choice of which verifiers can communicate is made nondeterministically. "
 %}

-Let's attempt a more formal definition.
+Let's attempt a formal definition.
+It's going to be intentionally vague in some places to avoid getting bogged down in technicalities, but see the comments that follow for more on the details that we gloss over.
-Borrowing language from [this survey](https://queue.acm.org/detail.cfm?id=1016985), we'll describe the biologically-inspired formulation sketched above as _biomorphic_.
+Borrowing language from [this survey](https://queue.acm.org/detail.cfm?id=1016985), we'll describe our biologically-inspired formulation as _biomorphic_.

 A biomorphic nondeterministic Turing machine (BNTM) for a decision problem works as follows for a problem instance $$X$$: